-This Anti-Bribery & Anti-Corruption Policy applies to Zepos & Yannopoulos (“ZEYA”), an incorporated partnership of Lawyers regulated by Greek Presidential Decree 81/2005, as currently in force.
+This Anti-Bribery & Anti-Corruption Policy applies to Zepos & Yannopoulos (“ZEYA”), an incorporated partnership of Lawyers regulated by Greek Presidential Decree 81/2005 and Law 4194/2013, as currently in force.
 Our firm is committed to achieving the highest standards of ethical conduct and professional integrity and to ensuring that it, its lawyers, its employees and third parties who may provide professional services on its behalf, act in compliance with all applicable laws of Greece and of the various jurisdictions where the firm’s services are rendered, to the extent that such laws are applicable.
 In addition, we take pride in being the corresponding firm in Greece for TRACE (Transparent Agents and Contracting Agencies), a non-profit association providing anti-bribery support and certifications.

 To ensure compliance with these laws, we have adopted the following rules which, subject to and in accordance with any applicable local law and regulatory requirements, apply to all fee earners (i.e., our partners and associates), as well as to the other employees of ZEYA and to each agent, representative, consultant, and independent contractor acting on behalf of ZEYA or retained by ZEYA in order to provide services to a client.